 At AISCT, we believe that there is a value in recognizing and rewarding student effort and achievement in the academic, service, arts, and athletic areas of our program.
 Student recognition and reward serve as a motivational force to all students.
 Elementary and Middle School students are recognized in termly recognition gatherings and a yearly recognition assembly at the end of the school year.
 AISCT also recognizes the successful completion of Middle School by the Grade 8 students and the successful completion of Elementary School by the Grade 5 students in their respective 'moving up' promotion ceremonies.
-High school students are recognized in semester celebrations.
+High school students are recognized in semester Honor Roll celebrations as well as a year end awards ceremony.